Creating a work of art knows no rules. Does it or does it not? Hmmm…… Let’s dig into it!

-Well, presentation of data is more than just another work of art.
-Of course it is a science.
-And yes, science does have its own set of rules and norms.
-Which, if we abide by, we can strike the right chord.
-And if we don’t then our effort may backfire.
+Well, presentation of data is more than just any work of art.
+Of course, it’s ‘science’, and science does have its own set of rules and norms.
+Which, if we follow, we can strike the right chord, else our effort may backfire.

-Now before we get to the point, ask yourself a question.
-Why do we visualize data?
+Before we get to the point, ask yourself – Why do we visualize data?
 The answer is simple.
-We do not want to overwhelm anyone with big and complex data, rather we focus on breaking those data into easily understandable nuggets of valuable information.
-The viewers must fathom whatever your data represents, within a minute.
-Any longer than that, and you lose a potential client.
+We do not want to overwhelm anyone with big and complex data, rather we focus on breaking those data into simple and uncomplicated nuggets of valuable information.
+Within a minute, your viewers should grasp whatever your data represents.
+Any longer than that, you’ll lose a potential client.

-That being said, data display is both science and art intertwined!
-And as I said above it has rules as well.
+That being said, display of data is both science and art intertwined!
 So what are those rules?
 How can we make sure our charts are easy to understand?
-For you, we’ve come up with five.

-Hope these 5 rules of effective data visualization help you to visualize your data better and to tell powerful stories from your insights.
+Here are 5 rules of effective data visualization which ’ll help you to visualize your data better and to tell powerful stories from your insights.

 Rule #1: Ensure Your Visualization Answers a Question

-Perhaps this is the most crucial aspect for any data visualization process.
-Consider what this data will be used for.
-Create a wireframe that answers the questions that will drive meaningful action in your organization.
-What KPIs are vital to answering strategic questions for your business?
-What metrics do you need top include?
+Perhaps, this is the most crucial aspect for any data visualization process.
+Consider, what will this data be used for.
+Create a wireframe that answers the questions, which will drive meaningful actions in your organization.
+What KPIs are vital for answering strategic questions for your business?
+What metrics do you need to include?
 If your data visualization doesn’t tell a story, then what’s the point of presenting it in front of your target audience?

-Delve into the problems that your visualization is trying to solve and questions that it is trying to answer.
-Also the message that you want to convey through the presentation to your audience must be taken care of.
+Dig into those questions & problems that your visualization is trying to solve.
+Also, the message that you want to convey through the presentation to your audience, must be taken care of.